votamrima/site/_posts/2021-11-19-create-openshift-oauth-users.md

 [admin@ocp4 try]$
 ````

 Create a secret from created file.
 Here the secret named as ``myusers`` and used a prefix ``htpasswd`` in front of the the path to the file.
-Moreover, the secret should be create in namespace ``openshift-config``
+Moreover, the secret should be create in namespace ``openshift-config``.

 ````
 [admin@ocp4 try]$ oc create secret generic myusers --from-file htpasswd=my_ocp_users -n openshift-config secret/localusers created